Concordium/concordium-update-proposals/source/ID/concordium-did.rst

 The entrypoint is considered a *view*: no state changes are persisted, only the result of the invocation is returned to the caller.
 The parameter ``PAR`` is passed to the entrypoint.

-The result of the invocation is the return value produced by the contract or an error, if the invocation failed.
+The result of the invocation is the return value produced by the contract or an error if the invocation fails.

 If the contract contains an embedded schema, then the response is the following: